thiagodnf/aco-simulator/README.md

 ## Algorithms

-This simulator has implemented the follows algorithms:
+This simulator has implemented the following algorithms:

 - Ant System
 - Ant Colony System